rockcavera/nim-nint128/README.md

 https://rockcavera.github.io/nim-nint128/theindex.html

 # License
-The file `div2n1n.nim`, in the directory `src/nint128/arithmetic`, is authored by Status Research & Development GmbH, part of the Stint package.
+- The file `div2n1n.nim`, in the directory `src/nint128/vendor/stint/`, is authored by Status Research & Development GmbH, part of the stint package.
+- The file `endians2.nim`, in the directory `src/nint128/vendor/stew/`, is authored by Status Research & Development GmbH, part of the stew package.